I am more convinced of this with each passing year.

 Preachers who continue to associate with this crowd are building bridges whereby this influence will enter their churches and eventually leaven them, regardless of what else they do right in their personal ministries.

 The same is true in regard to the music issue.
-There are IFB pastors who use only sacred music and who truly care about this issue, but they associate at a ministry level with men who are careless about music, men who are playing with the fire of contemporary worship music and who are justifying it, even while deceptively pretending that they are against CCM.
+There are fundamental Baptist pastors who use only sacred music and who care about this issue, but they associate at a ministry level with men who are careless about music, men who are playing with the fire of contemporary worship music and who are justifying it, even while deceptively pretending that they are against CCM, men who are playing with contemporary Southern Gospel yet pretending they are against contemporary music.
 Such associations are compromise and they are going to hurt these pastors’ churches in the long run.

 Consider the following real life example: